dylanljones/pyrekordbox/docs/source/formats/mysetting.rst

-MySetting Files Format
+My-Setting Files Format
 ======================

-This document explains the file format of the following Rekordbox MySetting files:
+This document explains the file format of the following Rekordbox My-Setting files:

 - `DEVSETTING.DAT`
 - `DJMMYSETTING.DAT`